DevSide/dynamock/README.md

 ### Fixtures

-The fixtures are composed of:
+A fixture is composed of:

 - request data to match the incoming requests
-- response data when a match occurred
+- response data to define the result(s) of the requests

 <br/>